 - You’re better off learning in short, manageable chunks on a regular basis.
-If you’ve only got 10 to 15 minutes every day to spare, that’s plenty!
+If you’ve only got a spare 10 to 15 minutes every day, that’s plenty!
 The key is to keep it up and stick with a routine you can sustain over time.

 - Mistakes are not to be feared (and in fact, they’re an important part of the learning process).
-Lean into them — don’t shy away.
+Lean into them.

 How To Improve Your Accent In Another Language

 5 Tips For How To Memorize Vocab When Learning A Language

 How Much Time Should You Study Each Day To Learn A Language?